Table of Contents

 First Time Homeowner Story

-When we were buying our first home, we were awoken by a firetruck in the middle of the night.
-Turns out we were a block away from the firehall.
+When we were buying our first home, we awoke to a firetruck in the middle of the night.
+It turns out we were a block away from the Firehall.
 We were also closer to a few schools and had the buzzer bells going off through the day.
-It wasn’t a big deal for us, but if I worked an evening shift, those sirens would definitely have kept me up.
+It wasn’t a big deal for us, but if I had worked an evening shift, those sirens would have kept me up.

 Even though I had lived in the area my whole life, I had completely overlooked what types of noises, people, and places were around our new home.